spaceface777/NspireCalculators/README.md

 - All calculators PLUS any extra calculator that comes out later PLUS updates 	-   5 euros
 ```
 After you fill in the form, give me your calculator and I'll install them for you.

+## ISSUES / REQUESTS

+If you find any problem with an existing calculator, or want to request a new one, create an entry in [the Issues page](https://github.com/spaceface777/NspireCalculators/issues "Issues page"), and <b>please</b> follow the template on the page.
+When I code a fix, I will post the updated code here and install the update manually if you purchased that option.